nextcloud/richdocuments/docs/frontend-integration.md

 - share: will be called before the default share action is triggered
 - rename: will be called before the default rename action is triggered (the new filename is available as a property of the filesAppIntegration parameter)
 - showRevHistory: will be called before the default show revision history action is triggered

+In addition, the following handlers can be used to overwrite the handling of file actions that are rendered in the Nextcloud header bar:
+- actionDetails
+- actionDownload
+- actionFavorite

 The filesAppIntegration parameter can be used to extract the current context of the edited file.
 The following properties are available for that:
 - fileName